Property Development Tax Structures: Who May Benefit

-In this article we consider structure options for:
+In this article we consider property development structure options for:

-1. landowners that have held land for investment (e.g. farm, lifestyle property or family home) now suitable for development
+- Landowners that have held land for investment (e.g. farm, lifestyle property or family home) now suitable for development;

-In particular, the following special advantages will be achieved with proper documentation of the development arrangements:
+In particular, the following advantages will be achieved with proper documentation of the development arrangements:

-1. Landowners – ensure the unrealised gain at commencement is taxed as a capital gain (which may be eligible for concessions including the exemption for pre-CGT assets and the CGT discount for post-CGT assets) rather than as ordinary income, without incurring tax restructure costs.
+- Landowners – ensure the unrealised gain at commencement is taxed as a capital gain rather than as ordinary income without incurring tax restructure costs.
+This may trigger concessions including the exemption for pre-CGT assets and the CGT discount for post-CGT assets;

-2. Property developers – offsetting the profit of one project against expenditure of the next project (providing a tax deferral).
+- Property developers – offsetting the profit of one project against expenditure of the next project leading to a tax deferral.